Denver Laser Dental Cleaning

 - To start, the dentist will use a laser to remove any plaque or tartar on the surface of the teeth.

 - Next, the dentist will use the laser to clean below the gum line to remove any bacteria hiding there.

-- Finally, the laser will be used to smooth out any rough spots on the teeth, making it more difficult for bacteria to attach themselves in the future.
+- Finally, the laser will be used to smooth out any rough spots on the teeth, making it more difficult for bacteria to attach themselves in the future, preventing future infections.

 Is Laser Dental Cleaning For Me?

-Laser dental cleaning is a safe and effective procedure that can be used on patients of all ages.
-This cleaning method is especially beneficial for those with sensitive teeth or gums, as it is much more comfortable than traditional methods.
+Laser dental cleaning can be used on patients of all ages.
+This cleaning method is especially beneficial for anyone with sensitive teeth or gums, as it is much more comfortable than traditional methods.
 The laser is safe for all types of teeth, including veneers, crowns, and implants.

 Importance of Oral Care between Cleanings

 It is important to keep up with your oral hygiene between dental cleanings, as this will help prevent plaque and tartar buildup.